 Natural Sciences

-The department offers a major in natural science which is designed for both the students who wish to complete their academic training at the bachelor level and for those who plan to continue in graduate schools.
-The major is designed to provide the students with a flexible program enabling the graduate to pursue a variety of careers, including medicine, dentistry, veterinary medicine, and graduate training in life sciences, life science research, or the teaching of science.
-Students may also major in other fields and complete the pre-medical or pre-dental program.
+The department offers a major in natural science, which is designed for students who wish to complete their academic training at the bachelor's level in STEM and/or who plan to continue to graduate or professional schools.
+The major is designed to provide the students with a flexible program, enabling the graduate to pursue a variety of careers, including medicine, dentistry, veterinary medicine, or graduate training in STEM-related fields.
+Students may also major in other disciplines while completing the pre-health program.
+Beyond this, the major also serves the integrative neuroscience, environmental science, and the 3-2 engineering programs, as well as the biochemistry major/minor.

 For more information